jaroslawjanas/coin-finder/README.md

 In the incomprehensibly unlikely event that this tool finds a funded address:

 1. **Don't steal the funds.** Seriously.
-That's theft, and also you'd be the luckiest person in human history—maybe use that luck for good?
+That's theft, and also you'd be the luckiest person in human history - maybe use that luck for good?
 2. **Document everything.** This would be a cryptographically significant event worthy of academic papers.
 3. **Responsible disclosure.** Contact the address owner if possible, or Ethereum security researchers.
 4. **Buy a lottery ticket.** Your odds of winning those are *much* better (typically around $10^{-7}$ to $10^{-9}$), so if you can beat $10^{-69}$, you can definitely beat those.